Terry Southern: Geneva, 1956–1959

 André Deutsch accepted Flash and Filigree, Southern's first novel, early in 1957, and the short story "A South Summer Idyll" was published in Paris Review No. 15.
 The Southerns spent some time in Spain with Henry Green during the summer, and Southern interviewed him for the Paris Review.
 Several more short stories were published later that year, by which time he was finishing work on Candy.
-Southern and Gregory Corso helped convince Girodias to publish the controversial novel Naked Lunch by then-little-known author William S. Burroughs.
+Southern and Gregory Corso helped convince Girodias to publish the controversial novel Naked Lunch by then-little-known author Burroughs.

 In early 1958, Southern made his first foray into screenwriting, working with Canadian director Ted Kotcheff, who had come to Britain to work for the newly established ABC Weekend TV company.
 Kotcheff directed Southern's TV adaptation of Eugene O'Neill's The Emperor Jones, which was broadcast in the UK in March.
-This coincided with the publication of Flash and Filigree, which was well reviewed in the UK but coolly received in the U.S.
+This coincided with the publication of Flash and Filigree, which was well-reviewed in the UK but coolly received in the U.S.

 The first major magazine interview with Southern, conducted by Elaine Dundy, was published in UK Harper's Bazaar in August 1958.
-In October Olympia published Candy under the pseudonym Maxwell Kenton, and it immediately was banned by the Paris vice squad.
+In October, Olympia published Candy under the pseudonym Maxwell Kenton, and it immediately was banned by the Paris vice squad.